Frequently Asked Questions

 Red Light Therapy Devices and Dosage

 The same devices you use for your own red light therapy can be used on your animals too, as long as the size and wavelengths are consistent with your pet’s needs.
-If you are using wavelengths to treat something totally different in yourself than for your pet, you might want to consider purchasing a separate device with the proper wavelength combinations.
+RLT Home's Total Spectrum series have a combination of 6 or more wavelengths ideal for treating animals and humans alike.

 For practical purposes of general well-being and overall health, if you already own a device for yourself, you can use it on your pet too.